 How to Buy Charcoal

-Charcoal grilling has become a favorite American pastime, but using it as fuel has been around for since ancient times.
-Today, charcoal is made by burning wood scraps, sawdust and other raw materials like coconut shells, in a low oxygen environment.
-It’s then compressed and processing it in a variety of methods, depending on the type.
-There are many types of charcoal, but you probably want to know is which one gives you the best flavor.
-Experts agree, charcoal doesn’t really impact the flavor (unless it’s a fast light brand) but it does affect the heat and how long something cooks.
+Charcoal grilling has become a favorite American pastime, but it has been used as fuel since ancient times.
+Today, charcoal is made by burning wood scraps, sawdust and other raw materials like coconut shells in a low oxygen environment.
+It’s then compressed and processed in a variety of methods, depending on the type.
+There are many types of charcoal, and you probably want to know which one imparts the best flavor.
+Experts agree that charcoal doesn’t really impact the flavor (unless it’s a fast light brand), but it does affect the heat and how long something cooks.
 Let’s look at your choices.

-Briquette charcoal Most people use this type of charcoal because it’s readily available.
+Most people use this type of charcoal because it’s readily available.
 Briquette’s are mixed with binding ingredients and are compressed into a shape that looks like a small pillow.
-Because you can layer them uniformly, it’s easier to get an even or more controlled burn.
+Because you can layer them uniformly, it’s easier to get an even, controlled burn.
 Briquettes burn a little less hot than lump charcoal and experts tend to use briquettes for foods that require less cooking time, like steak or fish.
 Sometimes they have a chemical smell, but typically that doesn’t affect the flavor of the food.

-Exotic charcoals Restaurants usually import certain types of Japanese charcoal.
+Restaurants usually import certain types of Japanese charcoal.
 Users claim it’s chemical-free and will burn longer (sometimes up to 4 hours) than traditional charcoal.
 There is little smell or smoke.
-It’s often used for BBQ and Shabu Shabu.
-There are generally three types, white charcoal (or binchotan), black charcoal and Ogatan.
-Chances are you won’t easily find this type of charcoal, but if you are looking to experiment with different types of charcoal, you might be able to find a distributer for a high price.
+It’s often used for BBQ and Shabu-Shabu.
+There are generally three types: white charcoal (or binchotan), black charcoal and Ogatan.
+Chances are you won’t easily find this type of charcoal, but if you are looking to experiment with different types of charcoal, you might be able to find a distributer for a higher price.

-Don’t Use People often leave their charcoal bags outside, but don’t use old charcoal or charcoal that’s been exposed to wet weather— always use fresh charcoal.
-Also we don’t recommend fast lighting charcoal or charcoal that’s been pre-soaked with lighter fluid, because of the taste and the contaminants.
+People often leave their charcoal bags outside, but don’t use old charcoal or charcoal that’s been exposed to wet weather— always use fresh charcoal.
+We don’t recommend fast lighting charcoal or charcoal that’s been pre-soaked with lighter fluid, because of the taste and the contaminants.
 Some folks even say they can taste the additives in their food.